dmuiruri/ds_proj/docs/index.md

 |:---------------------|:-----|:-----|:-------|:------|:---------|:---------|
 |      -               | 54,0 | 7,0  | 170,0  | 15,5  |  1,7     |5,6       |

 The graph below shows the average hourly price (€/MWh) in the sample period indicating increasing energy prices during Winter periods.
+The hourly price histogram also indicates that the prices are positively skewed and hence the depict the risk that a consumer would be mitigating by managing the volatility in electricity prices.

 ![Average monthly electricity prices (may 2017 - may 2018) and the hourly price distribution](./assets/images/monthly_elec_price_hist.png)